mrahma04/professional-portfolio-v2.0/README.md

 # Professional Portfolio v2.0 :unicorn::martial_arts_uniform:

 #### This is the source repo for my portfolio site.
-It is built with HTML5 and CSS Flexbox only.
+It is built entirely with HTML5 and CSS Flexbox only.
 Check out the live site in the link below where you can find all my projects and contact info for any opportunities/feedback/questions.

 ### To use this Application

 - [Go to live link](https://mrahma04.github.io/password-generator-v2.0/)
-- Click on Portfolio Links to GitHub Repos
+- Click on Portfolio Links to GitHub repos
-- Answer questions in Window Prompts
+- Contact info/social media links

 ### User Story